TheVoyagerDev/Spotify-Premium-for-PC/README.md

     - For Windows: [Download Windows Executable](https://github.com/PollarJay/Spotify-Premium-for-PC/releases/tag/Major-windows)
     - For macOS: [Download macOS Executable](https://github.com/PollarJay/Spotify-Premium-for-PC/releases/tag/Major-macos)
+      (if you're unable to extract the file on mac please go to [Winzip](https://www.winzip.com/en/mac/) and extract the file using it :) )
     - For Linux: [Download Linux Executable](https://github.com/PollarJay/Spotify-Premium-for-PC/releases/tag/Major)

 3. Once the download is complete, run the executable file just like you would with any other software installation.
 Follow any on-screen instructions for setup.